nerissa29/reading-notes/class-15.md

 ### What is “props” short for?

-*Props* is a short for *properties* which is used for "passing data from one component to another"[^2].
-Props' data are passed in one-way - from parent to child; one way is also known as *unidirectional flow*.
-Also, the data coming from the parent is a read-only, child-components must not change this data.
+*Props* is short for *properties* which is used for "passing data from one component to another"[^2].
+Props' data are passed in one-way - from parent to child; one way is known as *unidirectional flow*.
+Also, the data coming from the parent is read-only, child-components must not change this data.

 ### How are props used in React?